 1. Putting Extra Toward the Principal

-One of the most effective ways to get ahead of student loan debt is to pay more than the monthly minimum.
-There are no prepayment penalties for federal or private student loans, so it might be one of the fastest ways to shrink your debt.
+One way to get ahead of student loan debt is to pay more than the monthly minimum owed.
+There are no prepayment penalties for federal or private student loans, so it can be an efficient method to shrink your debt.

-As a bonus, when you put extra money toward the principal loan balance, you’re also shaving off the total cost of interest you may otherwise pay over the life of the loan.
+As a bonus, when you put extra money toward the principal loan balance, you’re also reducing the total amount of interest you pay over the life of the loan.

 It may also be a good time to review your spending habits and see where you might be able to find some extra cash.
-Even minor adjustments like taking public transportation instead of a cab or finding street parking instead of paying at a garage could add up.
+Even minor adjustments like eating out a little less frequently or giving up one of the streaming services you pay for but don’t often use could add up.

 3. Finding a Side Hustle

-There are apps that offer flexible, part-time side hustles.
-If you’re crafty, you could try selling your creations at an online marketplace.
-If you’re a photographer, writer, or editor, you could try finding a freelance gig.
-Once you get your side hustle going, the additional income could be regularly put toward extra student loan payments.
+For example, if you’re crafty, you could try selling your creations on an online marketplace.
+If you’re a photographer, writer, or editor, you could look for a freelance gig.
+Or you could do tutoring or dogsitting on evenings and weekends.
+Once you get your side hustle going, the additional income can be regularly dedicated toward extra student loan payments.

 Recommended: 15 Low-Cost Side Hustles